Rare, Bizarre Glowing Creatures Strand on Oregon Coast Beaches

 Another pyrosome, photo courtesy Seaside Aquarium

 Marion said ODFW crews spotted a large grouping of them in the spring about 100 feet deep off Port Orford.
-They were about as big as the ones showing up now, he said, but added to see them in such big numbers in these waters was pretty unusual.
+They were about as big as those creatures showing up now, he said, but added to see them in such big numbers in these waters was pretty unusual.

-There are a large array of species of pyrosomes, and most of these come from tropical waters.
+There is a large array of species of pyrosomes, and most of these come from tropical waters.
 Some of them, at least around Australia, grow to 60 feet long.
 One web page called them “unicorns of the sea,” and a “60-foot-long jet-powered animal.”

 Even at that enormous size they're fairly soft.
 They are certainly harmless to humans, although if it tried it could conceivably suck a human into its “body.”

 The other striking factor is that it is bioluminescent.
 It glows when touched or disturbed – reportedly quite brightly.
-The ones you find on the beaches will be quite dead so their glowing action will be gone, unfortunately.
+The ones you find on the beaches will be very dead so their glowing action will be gone, unfortunately.
 More about other glowing creatures of the Oregon coast.
 Where to stay in this area - Where to eat - Maps and Virtual Tours

 Below: a 60-foot-long pyrosome near Australia.